 As with FEBA, the changes implemented in ATHLET version 3.3 mainly affect the cooling down process.
-Because of the high flooding rate in FEBA 31701, the heating up phase is very short.
-The simulations' initial temperature is about 60°C lower than the experimental data but remains high longer.
+Because of the high flooding rate in FLECHT 31701, the heating up phase is very short.
+The simulations' initial temperature is about 60°C lower than the experimental data but remains at a higher level for longer.
 In the first seconds, the temperature trend observed in the simulations is barely changed.
 Afterwards, the cladding cools down more slowly and the eventual quench is delayed.
-This delay improves the code's reproduction of the temperature trend, as can be seen in Fig. 5.120.
-Opposed to that, the prolonged cooling down of ATHLET 3.3 is barely visible in test 31805.
+This delay improves the code's reproduction of the temperature trend, as can be seen in Fig. 5.135.
+Opposed to that, the prolonged cooling down of ATHLET 3.3 and 3.3.1 is barely visible in test 31805.
 As with FEBA, the simulated temperature begins to drop earlier, and the experimental data reaches its peak as the simulated data is already going down.
-The cladding is quenched prematurely at about 160 s as can be seen in the cladding temperature trend pictured below in Fig. 5.121.
+The cladding is quenched prematurely at about 160 s as can be seen in the cladding temperature trend pictured below in Fig. 5.136.

-Fig. 5.120 Comparison of the simulated and experimental cladding temperature for FLECHT 31701 at 2.82 m
+Fig. 5.135 Comparison of the simulated and experimental cladding temperature for FLECHT 31701 at 2.82 m

-Fig. 5.121 Comparison of the simulated and experimental cladding temperature for FLECHT 31805 at 2.82 m
+Fig. 5.136 Comparison of the simulated and experimental cladding temperature for FLECHT 31805 at 2.82 m